ProfPAThomas/py-galaxies/docs/jb_pygal/developers/galaxy_formation_model.rst

    \epsilon_\mathrm{reheat}=\eta\left[0.5+\left(v_\mathrm{vir}\over v_\mathrm{eject}\right)^{-\beta2}\right].

-The specific energy required to reheat the gas is taken to be :math:`{1\over2}v_\mathrm{vir}^2` which means that the maximum amount of gas that can be reheated is given by
+The specific energy required to heat the gas from the disc to the corona is taken to be :math:`{1\over2}v_\mathrm{vir}^2` which means that the maximum amount of gas that can be reheated is given by

 .. math::
    \Delta M_\mathrm{SNR}={2\epsilon_\mathrm{reheat}\Delta E_\mathrm{SNR}\over v_\mathrm{vir}^2}.